Sparkling Wine from a Magnum Just Hits Different

 We make seriously fun wines at MAWBY.
 That means while like to keep things light and loose on our website, and in our tasting room, when it comes to winemaking, we implement the highest of standards to deliver the best bubbly experience we can to our guests.

 Sparkling wine: Wine with bubbles produced by a second fermentation in a closed container (either a bottle or a tank).
-At MAWBY all of our bubbles occur naturally, nothing is carbonated!
+At MAWBY, all of the bubbles in our sparkling wine products occur naturally, nothing is carbonated!

 Appellation: Geographic area in which grapes used in that wine are grown